Direct Shipping

 Definition

-Direct shipping is a supply chain strategy where products are sent straight from the supplier or manufacturer to the end customer without being routed through intermediate warehouses or stores.
-This method is often used in dropshipping business models and e-commerce to expedite delivery and minimize inventory handling.
+Direct shipping is a logistics strategy where products are sent directly from the supplier or manufacturer to the customer without passing through a warehouse or distribution center.
+This method reduces handling time, lowers storage costs, and improves delivery speed.

 Detailed Explanation